-Action: Unconfigure the Oracle Grid Infrastructure installation without removing binaries, and review log files to determine the cause of the configuration issue.
+Action: Deconfigure the Oracle Grid Infrastructure installation without removing binaries, and review log files to determine the cause of the configuration issue.
 After you have fixed the configuration issue, rerun the scripts used during installation to configure Oracle Grid Infrastructure.

-See Also: Unconfiguring Oracle Clusterware Without Removing Binaries
+See Also: Section 9.5, "Unconfiguring Oracle Clusterware Without Removing Binaries"

-YPBINDPROC\DOMAIN: Domain not bound
+YPBINDPROC_DOMAIN: Domain not bound

-Cause: This error can occur during postinstallation testing when a network interconnect for a node is pulled out, and the VIP does not fail over.
+Cause: This error can occur during postinstallation testing when the public network interconnect for a node is pulled out, and the VIP does not fail over.
 Instead, the node hangs, and users are unable to log in to the system.
 This error occurs when the Oracle home, listener.ora, Oracle log files, or any action scripts are located on an NAS device or NFS mount, and the name service cache daemon nscd has not been activated.